Inversion (video game)

-Inversion is a third-person shooter video game developed by Saber Interactive and published by Bandai Namco Entertainment for Microsoft Windows, PlayStation 3 and Xbox 360.
+Inversion is a third-person shooter video game developed by Saber Interactive and published by Namco Bandai Games for Microsoft Windows, PlayStation 3 and Xbox 360.
 It was released on June 5, 2012 in North America, July 12, 2012 in Australia and on July 13, 2012 in Europe for PlayStation 3 and Xbox 360.
 It was later released for Windows on June 8, 2012 in Europe, July 12, 2012 in Australia and July 26, 2012 in North America.
 It features gravity manipulation and destructible environments.

 Plot

 In Vanguard City, policeman Davis Russell and his partner Leo Delgado are on duty when the city comes under attack by an army of strange barbaric soldiers called Lutadores armed with gravity-defying technology.
 As the ground is shaking in the wake of the attack, Davis and Leo hurry to Davis' apartment to check on his wife Cara and his daughter Leila.
 Upon arrival, the duo find Cara wounded and Leila missing.
 Cara dies of her injuries and Davis and Leo are soon captured by the Lutadores, who have taken control of the city.

 Davis and Leo are taken to a prison camp and forced by the Lutadores to dig in a tunnel system, Davis only getting by on the hope that his daughter is still alive.
 A month into their imprisonment, they meet a man named Fitzgerald who claims he belongs to a resistance movement fighting the Lutadores.
 When questioned about Leila by Davis, Fitzgerald says that there are no children left in the city, all of them having been killed or taken prisoner.
 Davis and Leo are sent back into the tunnels, where they discover a hole leading out of the prison, but are then attacked by a giant robot and recaptured by the Lutadores.
 With Davis wounded from the fight with the robot, Fitzgerald distracts the guards to give him and Leo a chance to escape.
 The duo manage to make it out of the prison and back into the ruins of Vanguard City, now heavily occupied by Lutadore forces.

 Returning to Davis' apartment in the hopes of picking up Leila's trail, Davis and Leo find nothing, but soon encounter a group of the resistance members Fitzgerald spoke of, led by a soldier named Banks.
 Banks explains that the Lutadores have a base at a site called Camp T'Kal, where they are keeping the captured children.
 Banks agrees to bring Davis and Leo along on their mission to attack Camp T'Kal if they can help uncover its location.
 Davis and Leo infiltrate a Lutadore command center, where they question the commander, who tells them the location of Camp T'Kal.